You can infer what you want about what is written here. I’m not naming names.

 3 – Those Who Text While Crossing the Street

 New York City recently started a campaign where they have painted the word “L O O K” in big bold white letters on the ground at major intersections.
 Continue reading →

 Why Go To The Museum of Contemporary Art or The Getty?

 On the constantly congested 110 Freeway, one can take in up close the utter decay of the city every 6 to 30 feet.
-That is the range of distance between the supporting pillars of the freeway on the median which are marred by the ugly scrawls of grade school drop-outs.
-Continue reading →
+That is the range of distance between the supporting pillars of the freeway on the median.
+There you can admire the ugly, illegible scrawls of grade school drop-outs.